StefKode/smlogger/README.md

 [![Actions Status](https://github.com/stefkode/smlogger/workflows/UnitTest/badge.svg?branch=master)](https://github.com/stefkode/smlogger/actions)
-The stable code is now on the "stable" branch.
-Don't use the "master" branch for installation.

 # smlogger
 Smart Meter SML Logger is an application to read Smart Meter Language (SML) from a serial port and log the measurements to a Redis Server for further processing.